Rikanishu/static-bundle/README.md

 See ```examples/bundles``` or check this example.

-Suppose your application has the following static files directory tree:
+Suppose your application has the following asset files directory tree:

 ```
 ├── css